pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/Non-US/New SOP (JIRA)/RMA (Non-US) JIRA.md

 ### 3 - Issue created, awaiting the return label
 Once the issue is created on JIRA, agent can get the RMA Number immediately.

+**Spark LINK:**
+We do not require customers to return defective **Spark LINK**.
+For Spark LINK cases where the unit is dead on arrival (DOA), please proceed directly to refund or replacement.

 The RMA Number can be found in the JIRA issue:
 ![[Pasted image 20240115161514.png]]